mattwach/light_bulb_changer/README.md

 you don't have to compile it because there is an already-compiled `firmware/prebuilt/light_bulb_changer.hex` file ready to go.

-Loading code onto the ATTiny85 involves conforming to the protocol speficied in its [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf).
+Loading code onto the ATTiny85 involves conforming to the protocol specified in its [datasheet](https://ww1.microchip.com/downloads/en/DeviceDoc/Atmel-2586-AVR-8-bit-Microcontroller-ATtiny25-ATtiny45-ATtiny85_Datasheet.pdf).
-There are several possible soltions and a large amount of websites and youtube videos that cover the topic.
+There are several possible solutions and a large amount of websites and Youtube videos that cover the topic.

    _Note: The microcontroller world has the concept of a "bootloader" where a